 The Bald Thoughts

 Our family loves the holidays, and we have so much fun seeing all of the decorations as we celebrate Christmas.
 There are so many best Tennessee Christmas attractions on this list, it can be hard to see them all each year.
-We are sad that several of the attractions are closed or modified this year due to coronavirus, but we’re looking forward to all of them resuming normal operations in 2021.
+After many of these attractions being closed or limited during the last two years, we are excited to see them running at full capacity this year.